 Relocating can be difficult.
 It means moving away from friends and family and adjusting to a new lifestyle.
 But when you move for love, you face a whole new set of challenges, including finding gainful employment and new support resources.
 That’s probably why 43 percent of people who’ve relocated for a partner said they wouldn’t do it again.

 But when it comes to moving for love, the reality is there’s no right or wrong answer.
 Whether you should take the plunge will depend entirely on you, your partner and your relationship.
-Remember, honest communication will go a long way in making the right choice — before you make a decision, consider asking yourself a few important questions.
+Remember, honest communication will go a long way in making the right choice.
+Here are a few questions to ask yourself before making a decision.

 Ready to Take Ownership?